hobbymarks/fnx/README.md

 5. underscore at the end of file name will be deleted;

 #### Python Version
-A pure python tool to unify file name.
+A pure python tool to unify file or directory name.

-File name format:
+File or directory name format:
 1. no space in file name（firstly every space will be replaced by an underscore,then multiple consecutive underscores will be reduced to one);
 2. only underscore allowed in file name，all other control characters will be replaced by underscore;
 3. multiple consecutive underscores will be reduced to one;